-Gaps in education may be partially due to an underrepresentation of individuals with NDCI employed in healthcare professions.
-Three to five percent of medical students disclose an NDCI, which is significantly lower than in the United States (U.S.) NDCI prevalence of 26%.3 It is unclear if this is due to barriers causing underrepresentation in the field or barriers in disclosure and requesting accommodations.
-Nonetheless. underrepresentation limits the eventual number of physicians with lived experience managing long-term health conditions, system, the healthcare navigating and accommodations.
+Gaps in education may be partially due to an under-representation of individuals with NDCI employed in healthcare professions.
+Three to five percent of medical students disclose an NDCI, which is significantly lower than the U.S. NDCI prevalence of 26%.3 It is unclear if this is due to barriers causing underrepresentation in the field or barriers in disclosure and requesting accommodations.
+Nonetheless, this underrepresentation limits the eventual number of physicians with lived experience managing long-term health conditions, navigating the healthcare system, and requesting accommodations.
 This, in turn, makes it less likely that NDCI conditions are prioritized in efforts to train the next generation of physicians.

 We propose several next steps to address disparities for individuals with NDCI attributable to a lack of physician knowledge.
 First, we propose that medical schools develop NDCI-focused curricula to foster knowledge and understanding of NDCI and ensure that future doctors can effectively support this population.
-Following universal design principles, curricula should be multi-modal and integrate discussion-based sessions, didactic materials, and case studies.
-Faculty, administrators, and students should identify practical strategies for implementing this curriculum among the numerous other topics that must be covered in medical school.
+In accordance with principles of universal design, curricula should be multi-modal and integrate discussion-based sessions, didactic materials, and case studies.21 Faculty, administrators, and students should identify practical strategies for implementing this curriculum among the numerous other topics that must be covered in medical school.

 Second, there is a need to address barriers to medical school for students with NDCI conditions.
 Medical student recruitment efforts should prioritize outreach to this population.
 Concerted efforts should be made within medical schools to ensure all curricula are accessible and provide flexible options for clinical requirements.
 It should be standard practice that faculty receive NDCI-specific training and collaborate to create a medical school culture that proactively accommodates all students.
 Third, there is a need to prioritize NDCI-specific education before and after medical school.
-Efforts before medical school should begin early in development when stigma about NDCI originates, be tailored to children's developmental capacities and be integrated into general educational curricula.
-Efforts after medical school should be integrated into training as Continuing Medical Education.
+Efforts before medical school should begin early in development when stigma about experiences, and priorities.

+NDCI originates, be tailored to children's developmental capacities, and be integrated into general educational curricula.22 Efforts after medical school should be integrated into training as Continuing Medical Education.
 Across all curriculum development efforts, there is a need to collaborate with individuals with NDCI themselves.
-This is critical to ensure learning objectives, course content, and target outcomes align with their needs, experiences, and priorities.
+This is critical to ensure learning objectives, course content, and target outcomes align with their needs,

 There were several limitations of this research.
-Our survey yielded a low response rate relative to the recommended 30% for online surveys.
-Survey administration coincided with the many challenges associated with the ongoing COVID-19 pandemic.
+Our survey yielded a low response rate relative to the recommended 30% for online surveys.23 Survey administration coincided with the many challenges associated with the ongoing COVID-19 pandemic.
 Most students reported having a close family member or friend with an NDCI, so responses may have favored those with personal investments in the topic.
-Response bias may have also favored less comfortable or more dissatisfied with the available NDCI training.
-In addition, the pandemic highlighted and reinforced disparities for NDCI populations, and students may have experienced renewed awareness of these issues.
+Response bias may have also favored less comfortable or more dissatisfied with the available NDCI training.24 In addition, the pandemic highlighted and reinforced disparities for NDCI populations and students may have experienced renewed awareness of these issues.

 Further, this research may not be representative of all medical students worldwide.
 This research was conducted with a small sample of students at a single U.S. institution.
 Future research should capture a larger and more representative sample and glean cultural and geographic differences.
-Moreover, there are several emerging medical school initiatives to bolster education on NDCI populations, and results may not apply to institutions that already offer NDCI training.
-In addition, the current study was descriptive and did not rule out the possibility that medical students, in general, may feel less competent in any area of medicine or patient group.
+Moreover, there are several emerging medical school initiatives to bolster education pertaining to NDCI populations and results may not apply to institutions that already offer NDCI training.25 In addition, the current study was descriptive and did not rule out the possibility that medical students, in general, may feel less competent in any area of medicine or patient group.
 NDCI may be one of many inadequately addressed topics in medical education.
 Future research should investigate whether students' capacities differ significantly for NDCI conditions relative to other conditions.